 A tri-band router hosts one 2.4GHz network and two separate 5GHz networks.
 Both dual-band and tri-bands routers can automatically split traffic between the different networks to maximize speeds for connected devices.
 Newer faster Wi-Fi protocols can also operate on 60 GHz frequency and this will enable quad-band routers to become the norm.

 The 2.4GHz is the original frequency used for Wi-Fi.
-It is also used by many other wireless devices, like Bluetooth devices and cordless phones, and possible interferences that degrade performance.
-Therefore, not only does the 5GHz frequency shorter radio waves provide faster speeds (up to 2.5 faster than 2.4GHz) but a dual-band or tri-band router can operate on a less crowded frequency to deliver better performance.
+It is also used by many other wireless devices, like Bluetooth devices and cordless phones, that can cause possible interferences and degrade performance.
+Therefore, not only do the 5GHz frequency's shorter radio waves provide faster speeds (up to 2.5 faster than 2.4GHz) but a dual-band or tri-band router can operate on a less crowded frequency to deliver better performance.

-With its growing popularity, however, 5GHz is becoming increasingly more crowded.
-It does have the disadvantage of covering only a third of the distance and not passing through walls and solid objects as well as the 2.4 GHz.
+While 5GHz also offers more channels, with its growing popularity it is becoming increasingly more crowded.
+It does also have the disadvantage of covering only a third of the distance and not passing through walls and solid objects as well as the 2.4 GHz.

 Gigabit Ethernet (GbE)

 In telecommunication and computing, this is a wired networking technology that delivers a Gigabit (1000MB) per second data transfer rate – ten times faster than regular fast Ethernet.

 A Gigabit router provides your telephony network with a faster and more reliable connection.